brainglobe/brainglobe.github.io/_sources/blog/version1/core_and_napari_merge.md.txt

 As such;

 - [`cellfinder-core`](https://github.com/brainglobe/cellfinder-core) and [`cellfinder-napari`](https://github.com/brainglobe/cellfinder-napari) will be deprecated.
 - [A _package_ called `cellfinder`](https://github.com/brainglobe/cellfinder) will become available as a replacement for this functionality.
-Note that this will re-use the old "cellfinder" name that the command-line-interface had, [prior to its migration](./cellfinder_migration_live.md).
+Note that this will reuse the old "cellfinder" name that the command-line-interface had, [prior to its migration](./cellfinder_migration_live.md).
 - The `cellfinder-napari` plugin is now simply called "cellfinder" internally, and when loaded up in napari.
 - The "cellfinder" name for the whole-brain registration and analysis workflow provided by [`brainglobe-workflows`](/documentation/brainglobe-workflows/index.md) will be deprecated to avoid confusion.
 This workflow will now be available as "`brainmapper`".